-Support from the Government of Canada must be acknowledged during public events such as, but not limited to exhibitions, conferences and trade shows, which are included in an organization's operational budget as a line item to be funded either in whole, or in part by the Government of Canada.
+Support from Library and Archives Canada must be acknowledged during public events, which are included in an organization's operational budget as a line item to be funded either in whole, or in part by Library and Archives Canada.

 If a Government of Canada representative is invited to attend a media event, Library and Archives Canada may provide appropriate acknowledgement signage to be used for backgrounds.

-Verbal acknowledgement of the Government of Canada's support takes place during any speaking opportunity at media events related to the funded activities.
+Verbal acknowledgement of Library and Archives Canada’s support takes place during any speaking opportunity at media events related to the funded activities.

-"I would like to acknowledge the Government of Canada's support for (name of activity or event).
+"I would like to acknowledge the Library and Archives Canada support for (name of activity or event).
 I would also like to welcome (name of representative) to our event today."

-« J'aimerais reconnaître l'appui du gouvernement du Canada dans le cadre de [nom de l'activité ou de l'événement].
+« J'aimerais reconnaître l'appui de Bibliothèque et Archives Canada dans le cadre de [nom de l'activité ou de l'événement].
 Je souhaite la bienvenue à [nom du représentant] à notre événement aujourd'hui. »

 Tickets and invitations

-Where circumstances allow and if it stated in the contribution agreement, the "Canada" wordmark is displayed on all event tickets and invitations, for example, as part of activities like opening, closing and welcoming ceremonies, receptions and other events.
+Where circumstances allow and if it stated in the contribution agreement, the Library and Archives Canada signature is displayed on all event tickets and invitations, for example, as part of activities like opening, closing and welcoming ceremonies, receptions and other events.

-In such cases, the "Canada" wordmark must be of at least equal size and prominence of those of any other sponsor, supporter or funding party who has made a similar grant or contribution.
+In such cases, the Library and Archives Canada signature must be of at least equal size and prominence of those of any other sponsor, supporter or funding party who has made a similar grant or contribution.